IndrashisChatterjee/aimldsdl/Debate/debater_agents/README.md

 #### 5. Use the App

 - Enter a debate topic in the Streamlit UI.
-- Click "Start Debate" to view the arguments and judge's decision.
+- Click "Start Debate" to view the arguments and judge's decision in expandable panels.

 ## Output